bvandug/DDC/README.md

 *WLLNAT033@myuct.ac.za*
 ___

+# Full code base:
+- The full code base is available at: https://github.com/bvandug/DDC
+- This includes tuned models, evals, databases and tuning and hyperparameter logs.

 # Structure for DRL Methods Explained

 To explore the current DRL work, browse the `SB3_tests` folder in this repository.
-The PID benchmark work is done in PID.
+The PID benchmark work is done in `SB3_tests`.

 ## Systems Included